OSVTAC/project-recommendations/index.md

 use the RCV algorithm functionality).
 In this way, other jurisdictions could start to understand the benefits of open source.

-For the Ballot Image Interpreter:
+For the Ballot Picture Interpreter:

 * This is a core software component that would be used in a number of different components, so it is natural to start working on it first.

-* Even in the absence of deployed open-source hardware components, it could be used by members of the public to “check” the scanning done by the interim system, provided the digital images are made public.
+* Even in the absence of deployed open-source hardware components, it could be used by members of the public to “check” the scanning done by the interim system, provided the digital ballot pictures are made public.

 * The open-source software OpenCount might go a long way towards implementing this component.